danielhensha2/aws-vpc-bastion/README.md

 # Creating a Simple VPC with Bastion Host using Terraform

 ## Objective
-This project demonstrates how to create a VPC with a public subnet, an internet gateway, and a Bastion Host using Terraform.
+This is my first terraform project and 100% my effort.
+This project shows how to use Terraform to set up a VPC with a public subnet, an internet gateway, and a Bastion Host.
+It is strictly a practice exercise.
+This project will not be featured on LinkedIn or in any blog posts; it is only meant to be used for testing and learning.

 **Key Components:**